blanchardt/week-1-challenge/README.md

 Using the navigation in the top left of the header, you will be able to quickly navigate to those sections on the page.

 ## How to Get to the Page
-you can use this link to get to the live site: https://blanchardt.github.io/week-1-challenge/
+The link to he repo for this project is located at: https://github.com/blanchardt/week-1-challenge You can use this link to get to the live site: https://blanchardt.github.io/week-1-challenge/

 ## Credits
 Modified by: Trevor Blanchard